6 best pillows for side sleepers – tried and tested for side sleeping comfort and support

 What type of pillows are best for side sleepers?

 The best type of pillow for a side sleeper is one that will keep the neck and spine in perfect alignment when lying on your side.
 That usually means opting for a deep pillow that has enough height to fit the gap between your ear and the mattress perfectly.
-A firm pillow filling, such as foam or memory foam will usually offer the best support.
-These firmer materials prevent the head from sinking during the night, which can put strain on the neck when side sleeping.
+A supportive pillow filling, such as latex, a firm foam, or memory foam, will usually offer the best support.
+These denser materials prevent the head from sinking during the night, which can put strain on the neck when side sleeping.

 What type of pillows should side sleepers avoid?